 Figure 8: Effect of drip emitter spacing on the initial liquid distribution and the graphs show external flow paths distribution under two new drip emitter configurations.
 The experiments were performed using 2-26.5 mm ore mixture at a flow rate of 4.2 L/h.

-5. Conclusions and Further Work
+5. Conclusions

 The spread of the liquid within the ore particles compared to that around them are very different in terms of both their extent and time scales.
 Liquid flow around particles establishes itself quickly, but with limited horizontal spread, while liquid within particles spreads much wider, but over a much longer time period.
-This wider spread is also associated with virtually no active flow.
-In terms of industrial perspective, this could potentially influence metal extraction efficiencies as the dissolved species would not reach major active flow channels effectively via the diffusion mechanisms alone.
-Leaching may proceed with available capillary held reagents in the areas away from drip emitter locations, but effective transport of metals requires flowing channels.
+This wider spread is associated with virtually no active flow, though.
+In an industrial heap this wider capillary spread would thus be less useful than the spread of the active paths as the transport of dissolved species through these regions would be through slow diffusive transport rather than much faster convective transport.
+Of course this wetting is a requirement for any transport to occur.
+Leaching may proceed with available capillary held reagents in the areas away from drip emitter locations, but effective transport of metal ions require flowing channels.
+Together with changes in the chemical environment, this may be one of the reasons why intermittent irrigation has been shown to improve performance as the wetting and drying cycles will cause changes in the capillary gradients in these otherwise stagnant regions and thus induce some convective transport in this fluid.

 The difference between the uniform wetting of the particles and the strong channelling indicates the extent to which apparent uniform wetting can hide large flow variability.

 This channelling of the liquid appears to be caused by local micro-scale heterogeneities that cannot be eliminated; channelling cannot be eliminated by good packing alone.
 This adverse flow behaviour is likely to reduce leaching and recovery efficiencies.
 Since heaps are stacked with wider size distributions, channelling needs to be minimised for more uniform distribution of flow channels.
-Flooding of the bed (not practiced in industrial heap leaching) or application of higher flow rates initially, and more uniform liquid addition at the top of the heap temporarily relieve channelling.
-Agglomeration of particles rather than run-of-mine ore would be a better method in terms of reducing the channelling, however the exact flow behaviour needs to be extensively investigated.
+Flooding of the bed (not practical in industrial heap leaching, but practical in experimental columns) or application of higher flow rates initially as well as more uniform liquid addition at the top of the heap reduces channelling, but does not eliminate it.
+Initially increasing the flow rate will, though, also increase the saturation even after the addition has been reduced back to the desired long term value.
+This will have a positive impact on wetting, but could negatively influence air motion in the bed, for instance.

-In these experiments we did not observe or quantity flow channels of the bed.
-To visualise them, a fluorescein dye tracer can be injected; this is the subject of a future paper.

 Acknowledgements

 The authors gratefully acknowledge Rio Tinto for their financial support of this project.
 Graham Nash and Gary Speakman are recognised for their support during the test work.
-The authors would also like to thank the anonymous reviewers for their valuable comments and suggestions to improve this manuscript.

 References